SpenceKonde/ATTinyCore/README.md

 --------
 Brown-out detection continuously monitors Vcc, and holds the chip in reset state (BOR) if the applied voltage is below a certain threshold.
 This is a good idea with slow-rising power supplies or where it is expected that the supply voltage could droop below the required operating voltage for the frequency it is running at (see the speed grade specification for the part you're using) - without BOD enabled, this can put the chip into a hung state until manually reset.
 However, BOD increases power consumption slightly, and hence may be inappropriate in low power applications.

-The BOD voltage trigger level can be chosed from the tools -> BOD menu.
+The BOD voltage trigger level can be chosen from the tools -> BOD menu.
 The ATTiny 441, 841, and 1634 support independently configuring the BOD mode (active, sampled, disabled) for active and sleep modes (see the applicable datasheet for details).
 These are configured via the Tools -> BOD Mode (sleep) and Tools -> BOD Mode (active) menus.
 The selected BOD option is configured by the fuses, so after changing these, you must do burn bootloader to set the fuses.

 Memory Lock Bits, disabling Reset
 -------------